- 1-1/2 teaspoons plus 3/4 cup butter, divided

 - Grease a 13x9-in. pan with 1-1/2 teaspoons butter; set aside.

 - In a large heavy saucepan, combine the sugar, cream and remaining butter.
 Cook and stir over low heat until sugar is dissolved.
 Bring to a boil; cook and stir for 4 minutes.
 Remove from the heat; stir in chips and marshmallow creme until smooth.

 - Remove 1 cup and set aside.
 Add orange extract and food coloring to the remaining mixture; stir until blended.
 Pour into prepared pan.
 Drop reserved marshmallow mixture by tablespoonfuls over the top; cut through with a knife to swirl.
 Cover and refrigerate until set.
-Cut into squares.
+Cut into triangles; decorate with licorice if desired.
 Yield: about 2-1/2 pounds.

 "My employer had a 'Top Chef' competition for our Open House where we invited our customers and vendors out to enjoy some food and gathering.
 I wanted to make something that would win.
 Lo & behold, I was right!
 Taste of Home was right!
 I won the competition and a great big trophy!!
 I knew I loved this magazine, the site, and everyone associated with Taste of Home!!
 Thank you!"